 Enter Milton Glaser, a successful graphic designer of the time with a portfolio to impress.
-Glaser was well known for his work with CBS records on the psychedelic poster of Bob Dylan, as well as being the co-founder and designer of New York magazine.
+Glaser was well known for his work on the psychedelic poster of Bob Dylan with CBS records.
+He was also the the co-founder and designer of New York magazine.

-Glaser spent a week designing a logo that visualised the slogan, submitted it and was approved.
+As a born and bred New Yorker, Glaser chose to design this logo completely unpaid.
+He loved his State and wanted others to see why, so he designed this logo free of charge to help boost tourism.
+Glaser spent a week designing a logo that visualised the slogan.
+He submitted design, which was quickly approved.
 Easy!
 Then, in the most New York-iest way possible, he was doodling in the back of a yellow cab when the logo we know today came to him.
-On the back of a torn envelope in red crayon, just four simple characters; I (heart) N Y.
+On the back of a torn envelope in red crayon, just four simple characters; I ♥ N Y.

-He presented this idea and it too was approved.
-In his book, Art is Work, Glaser says “the original imagery derived from my memories of carvings in tree trunks, where the initials of lovers were combined with a heart”.
+So, he presented this idea, which was also approved.
 He made some tweaks and chose the American Typewriter typeface designed by Joel Kaden and Tony Stan, for its “informality” and “literary reference” and how it’s “rigidity” works well with the “voluptuous heart”.

 This logo is essentially a lock up combination mark.
 In this logo we have a lettermark element and an visual shape element.
-The letter mark is a rounded slab serif typeface called American Typewriter designed by Joel Kaden and Tony Stan released in 1974.
+The lettermark is a rounded slab serif typeface, American Typewriter designed by Joel Kaden and Tony Stan.

-The I love NY logo is commonly seen in 2 lock up compositions, The stacked composition and the horizontal composition.
-The ‘heart shape’ visual icon is placed in the composition to represent the word love ‘visually’.
+The I ♥ NY logo is commonly seen in two lock up compositions; the stacked composition and the horizontal composition.
+The heart shaped visual icon is placed in the composition to visually represent the word love.

-The campaign that was expected to last a few months became so popular and closely associated with New York that it is still seen in every souvenir shop today, so popular in fact it’s even been imitated for many other well-known cities around the world.
+The campaign was only expected to last a few months, however, it became so popular and closely associated with New York that it’s still seen in souvenir shops today.
+So popular, in fact, that it’s been imitated for many other well-known cities around the world.